abuckridge/mills2/methods.md

   src="sites/images/vector-to-raster.png"
 %}

 Vector models are effective for visualizations and some spatial analysis.
-For example, this model could help me answer questions like how many mills were in each county?
+For example, a vector model could help me answer questions like how many mills were in each county?
 Or how far was each mill from a river or railroad?
 These are interesting questions, but I wanted to find the areas where the confluence of the parameters I set indicated a higher probability of historic mill occurrence.
 The way I chose to answer that question required raster analysis, so I converted my data to rasters and performed what is called a [Euclidean Distance Analysis](https://desktop.arcgis.com/en/arcmap/10.3/tools/spatial-analyst-toolbox/understanding-euclidean-distance-analysis.htm).

 I overlayed a grid on top of each data layer and assigned each cell a numerical value based on its distance from the parameters I set.
 This way I could visualize how the proximity of a river, town, or fort increased the relative likelihood of a mill having once existed in that region.
 Because the arrival of the railroad decreased the price and increased the availability of milled grain from the Midwest, railroads actually had a negative effect on New Mexican milling operations, and as such were given a negative weight in my analysis.
 Ultimately, I overlayed each independent data layer to reveal their combined effects—the areas with the highest value cells were the most likely to have had a mill nearby.
 Check out the maps I made here (insert link).